 6) Examine the extinguisher shell and all exterior parts for evidence of damage, corrosion or other impairments:

-7) Check that the visual inspection seal is in place:
+7) Make sure the visual inspection seal is in place:

-8) Check that the valve stem is in the full ‘up’ position and that the stem has approximately 1/16” clearance:
+8) Verify the valve stem is in the full ‘up’ position and the stem has approximately 1/16” clearance:

 9) Check the nameplates for damage and readability: